darrenelliott/hello-world/README.md

 Hi!

-I am a finance student learning how to code because apparently computers are here to stay.
+I am a finance student learning how to code.